Australasian Pentecostal Studies Journal Policy

 The purpose of this policy is to outline the parameters and procedures related to the Australasian Pentecostal Studies journal.

-All delivery sites of the College
+All delivery sites of Alphacrucis University College (AC).

 The Australasian Pentecostal Studies (APS) journal is a regional peer-reviewed academic publication of AC Research, featuring scholarship in theology, biblical studies, ministry, and other areas related to the study of Pentecostal and charismatic movements.
 The administrative oversight of the journal is the responsibility of the Editor-in-Chief and Editorial Board.
 APS is an open-journal, free of subscription fees.